gu-fan/colorv.vim/README.md

   **NOTE**

 >       If you got any bugs or suggestions.
->       Please post it at https://github.com/Rykka/ColorV .
+>       Please report it at https://github.com/Rykka/ColorV .

   **NOTE**